 6. London musicals give you that warm fuzzy feeling

 It’s an absolute phenomenon.
 No matter the subject, no matter the number of deaths you witness during the two-hour show, you’ll leave the theatre feeling upbeat and alive!
 Even if you do end up crying your eyes out, experiencing the lives of those characters and taking part in a standing ovation will have you feeling on top of the world when you exit the theatre.

 And that’s just the tragedies.
 Jukebox musicals will leave you nostalgic and dancing in the streets.
 Comedies will have you belly laughing so hard it’ll give your abs a workout.
 But no matter what you see, you’ll have your spirits lifted and your adrenaline rushing through your veins.

 7. London musicals are a great way to introduce children to theatre

 Plays are great but for young children, they can sometimes be a little hard to follow.
 That’s why musicals are ideal for under 10s.
 With bright colours, joyful songs, and endearing characters, London musicals are magical.
 They’re the perfect way to entertain the kids while keeping yourself amused, too.

-Shows such as Disney’s Aladdin, School Of Rock – The Musical and Annie will grab your young’un’s attention and make them want to go back to the theatre time and again.
+Shows such as The King And I, School Of Rock – The Musical and Wicked will grab your young’un’s attention and make them want to go back to the theatre time and again.
 Plus, with initiatives like Kids Week, treating your little ones to an experience of a lifetime is affordable as children tickets are free when they’re accompanied by a full-paying adult.

 8. London musicals have the best performers